eftorres-embedded/fpga-modular-control-system/README.md

 ---

-## Design Goals

-- Maintain clean, readable RTL
-- Avoid board-specific assumptions where possible
-- Support incremental feature development without major refactors
-- Keep synthesis and simulation artifacts out of version control

----

 ## Notes

-This repository reflects an evolving system.
-Interfaces and module boundaries may change as new features are added and refined.
+This repository reflects an improving system.
+Interfaces and modules may change as new features are added.